 With oral appliance therapy, after about 3 months, many patients will be relieved of their symptoms by 90%.
 The American Academy of Sleep Medicine approves oral appliance therapy because it works, and it’s also very comfortable and easy for the patient!
 We offer oral appliance therapy and other treatments for snoring and sleep apnea here at Koala® Center For Sleep & TMJ Disorders.

-Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We invite you to contact us to learn more about us, your treatments, and how we can help you with your snoring and sleep.
 You can call us today at (855) 977-0400 or book a simple consultation with us on our Appointments page.
 Don’t hesitate to reach out especially if you suspect a serious issue like sleep apnea.

 We look forward to hearing from you soon!